annakijas1/rebalancing-music-canon/_texts/skoryk-hutsul_triptych_mvt1.md

 **Location**: <a href="https://tufts.primo.exlibrisgroup.com/permalink/01TUN_INST/1kc9gia/alma991018952480203851" target="_blank">Music Library Stacks M1003.S64 H8 2013</a>

-*This incipit was created by Natalie Crosby as part of the Spring 2024 Public Musicology course taught by Dr. Reba A. Wissner (Columbus State University).*
+*This incipit was created by Natalie Crosby and María Victoria Chirinos as part of the Spring 2024 Public Musicology course taught by Dr. Reba A. Wissner (Columbus State University).*